Dédié à toi

 Dédié à toi is a French studio album released by Dalida in 1979.

 Background

 In this album, Dalida sings once more Jacques Brel's "Quand on n'a que l'amour".
 She also memorializes her late lover Luigi Tenco through a cover of one of his masterpieces, "Vedrai vedrai".
 It includes her hit "Monday, Tuesday...
 Laissez-moi danser", and a patriotic homage to her birth country, Egypt, "Helwa ya balady".

-The album proved to be one of Dalida's most successful albums of the seventies, selling millions of copies.
+It sold very well, meanwhile in Denmark it was certified gold in 1982 for selling 50 000 copies.